 - Stuart Welcome Arch, on State Road 707, N.E.
 Dixie Highway

-In 2004 Jensen Beach was hit by two hurricanes.
+Jensen Beach was hit by two hurricanes in 2004.
 On September 5, 2004, Hurricane Frances made landfall at Hutchinson Island with winds of 105 mph.
 On September 25, 2004, Hurricane Jeanne made landfall on Hutchinson Island with winds of 120 mph.
 Literally one right after the other.
 In the same spot.

 Staff pick.
 The Driftwood is our favorite place to tell people to stay.
 It’s very old Florida and we just love the owner!
 Tell Irene that Cyndi sent ya!